sphereio/sphere-brickfox-connector/README.md

     --createStates   If set, will setup order line item states and its transitions according to mapping definition
 ```

+## Logging

+By default application logs into the file ./sphere-brickfox-connector.log with log level 'info'.
+Log level can be overriden with parameter --logLevel
+> Once you installed bunyan CLI ```npm install -g bunyan``` following can be used for prettyfied log output: ```tail -f ./sphere-brickfox-connector.log | bunyan```

 ## Tests
 Tests are written using [jasmine](http://pivotal.github.io/jasmine/) (behavior-driven development framework for testing javascript code).
 Thanks to [jasmine-node](https://github.com/mhevery/jasmine-node), this test framework is also available for node.js.